 Now a part of the School of Media and Public Affairs (SMPA), the curriculum focuses on the media and the many important relationships among media, culture, and the various institution of public life, government, education, corporations, and associations.

 Language of Materials

-Organized in four series: Departmental files, Blueprints, Associate Dean C. Sterling Records on Development of Communication at George Washington University, and reel to reels.
+Organized in five series: Departmental files, Blueprints, Associate Dean C. Sterling Records on Development of Communication at George Washington University, and reel to reels, and websites

 The majority of the records were transferred to the University Archives by the Chair of the Department of Communication.

 - George Washington University.
 Dept. of Communication (Organization)